keigoj/keigoj.github.io/_pages/about.md

 ------
 - 2021.04 - 2023.03: B.E., Department of Computer Science and Engineering, Toyohashi University of Technology
 - 2023.04 - 2025.03: M.E., Department of Computer Science and Engineering, Toyohashi University of Technology
-- 2025.04 - Present: M.E., Department of Computer Science and Engineering, Toyohashi University of Technology
+- 2025.04 - Present: Ph.D., Department of Computer Science and Engineering, Toyohashi University of Technology

 Work Experience